Save money when rates are high with an adjustable rate mortgage (ARM loan)

 If you’re looking for a mortgage in this high rate environment, you may be thinking that locking in a rate with a fixed rate mortgage is your best bet.
-After all, this would prevent the mortgage from increasing to an even higher rate if the Fed continues raising rates.
+After all, this would prevent the mortgage from increasing to even higher rates if the Fed continues raising them.
 However, this isn’t always the case.
 You could potentially earn a lower interest rate by choosing an adjustable rate mortgage (or ARM).
 Let’s break it down.

 An adjustable rate mortgage is a loan that doesn’t have a locked interest rate.
 Rather, it has an interest rate that changes periodically based on the term you selected for your loan.
 Our adjustable rate mortgages come in a variety of terms such as 5 & 1, 7 & 1, 7 & 3, or 10 & 5.
 These terms are fixed variables, meaning that your interest rate will be fixed for the first portion of your loan’s life, and adjusted after that.
 The first number in the term indicates how many years the loan will have a fixed interest rate.
 The second number in the term indicates how often it will be adjusted after the fixed period is over.